Islamic State – West Africa Province: Military strength

 ISWAP's strength has fluctuated over the years, and estimates accordingly vary.
 In 2017, researchers put its strength at around 5,000 militants.
 By the next year, it was believed to have shrunk to circa 3,000.
 The group experienced a surge and regained much power in 2019, resulting in researchers estimating that it had grown to 5,000 or up to 18,000 fighters.
 By 2020, the United States Department of Defense publicly estimated that ISWAP had 3,500 to 5,000 fighters.
 By late 2022, ISWAP's governorates appeared to differ in their tactics and equipment, ranging from the Lake Chad subdivision which deploys large numbers of uniformed, well-armed troops to the members of the "Central Nigeria" cell that is small in numbers and specializes in covert warfare and terrorist attacks.
 In times of manpower shortages, ISWAP forcibly conscripts civilians into its ranks.
 Though these conscriptions can be direct in the form of militants entering villages and rounding up men, the group has also used economic pressure by raising very high taxes and then offering tax exemptions for those willing to take up arms.

-ISWAP is known to employ inghimasi forlorn hope/suicide attack shock troops as well as armoured fighting vehicles (AVFs).
+ISWAP is known to employ inghimasi forlorn hope/suicide attack shock troops as well as armoured fighting vehicles (AFVs).
 Throughout its history, ISWAP has repeatedly seized tanks including T-55s, and armoured personnel carriers such as the BTR-4EN, and then pressed them into service.
-The group also relies heavily on motorcycles, technicals, and captured military tactical/utility vehicles such as Kia KLTVs anmd CS/VP3 "Bigfoot" MRAPs.
+The group also relies heavily on motorcycles, technicals, and captured military tactical/utility vehicles such as Kia KLTVs and CS/VP3 "Bigfoot" MRAPs.
 ISWAP is also capable of building armored improvised fighting vehicles, using parts of captured military vehicles.

 In addition, ISWAP has established a "Khilafah Cadet School" for 8-16 old boys.
 These are carefully selected, indoctrinated and given physical as well as military training.
 The child soldiers were featured in an ISWAP propaganda video titled "The Empowerment Generation", showing them executing captured Nigerian soldiers.
 IS-Central had utilized child soldiers known as "Cubs of the Caliphate" from 2014 to 2017.